Rithb898/AI-Application-Assistant/README.md

 1. Users upload their resume (PDF) and enter job details
 2. The `/api/parse-resume` endpoint extracts text from the resume PDF
-3. The extracted text is structured using AI (LLama 3.1)
+3. The extracted text is structured using AI
 4. The `/api/generate` endpoint uses Groq's LLama 3.3 model to create personalized application responses
-5. Users can copy and use these responses in their job applications
+5. Users can copy, regenerate, and save these responses
 6. All responses are saved to history for future reference

 ## Project Structure

 - `/app`: Next.js App Router pages and API routes
-  - `/api`: Backend API endpoints for resume parsing and response generation
+  - `/api`: Backend API endpoints for resume parsing, response generation, and regeneration
   - `/history`: View saved application responses
-  - `/response/[id]`: View individual response details
+  - `/response/[id]`: View individual response details with regeneration capability
-- `/components`: UI components including forms and response displays
+- `/components`: UI components including forms, response sections, and layout elements
+- `/lib`: Utility functions, types, and schemas
 - `/public`: Static assets

 ## Development